Temporal Team Semantics Revisited: Introduction

-In recent years, several research groups have embarked on a systematic study on asynchronous hyperproperties \cite{GutsfeldMO21,DBLP:conf/cav/BaumeisterCBFS21,DBLP:conf/lics/BozzelliPS21,Bonakdarpour2020}.
-Gutsfeld~et~al.~\cite{GutsfeldMO21} study asynchronous hyperproperties using the fix-point calculus H$_{\mu}$ and Alternating Asynchronous Parity Automata.
-Other asynchronous variants of HyperLTL have been introduced in \cite{DBLP:conf/cav/BaumeisterCBFS21,DBLP:conf/lics/BozzelliPS21, Bonakdarpour2020}.
-While Bozelli~et~al.~\cite{DBLP:conf/lics/BozzelliPS21} focus on both HyperLTL variants with special modalities referring to stuttering on paths and contexts describing asynchronous behaviour, Bonakdarpour~et~al.~\cite{Bonakdarpour2020} and Baumeister~et~al.~\cite{DBLP:conf/cav/BaumeisterCBFS21} use quantifications over so-called \textit{trajectories} which determine the asynchronous interleaving of traces.
-These trajectories are similar to our \tefs, but they are not studied in the context of team semantics or AABA and no specific analysis of the properties for them is presented.
-As we show, variants of our logics can express properties such as synchronicity or fairness for \tefs and there is no way in sight to do this in the logic of Baumeister~et~al.~\cite{DBLP:conf/cav/BaumeisterCBFS21}.
-Coenen~et~al.~\cite{CoenenFHH19} compare the expressive power of different hyperlogics systematically.
-However, none of these logics utilise team semantics.
+In recent years, several works have studied temporal logics for asynchronous hyperproperties \cite{GutsfeldMO21,DBLP:conf/cav/BaumeisterCBFS21,DBLP:conf/lics/BozzelliPS21,Bonakdarpour2020,DBLP:conf/cav/BeutnerF22,DBLP:journals/pacmpl/GutsfeldMO24}.
+Gutsfeld~et~al.~\cite{GutsfeldMO21} study asynchronous hyperproperties using the fixed-point calculus H$_{\mu}$ and Alternating Asynchronous Parity Automata.
+Other asynchronous variants of HyperLTL have been introduced in \cite{DBLP:conf/cav/BaumeisterCBFS21,DBLP:conf/lics/BozzelliPS21, Bonakdarpour2020,DBLP:conf/cav/BeutnerF22}.
+Bozelli~et~al.~\cite{DBLP:conf/lics/BozzelliPS21} focus on both HyperLTL variants with special modalities referring to stuttering on paths and contexts describing asynchronous behaviour.
+Similar to the stuttering mechanism used in \cite{DBLP:conf/lics/BozzelliPS21}, Beutner and Finkbeiner~\cite{DBLP:conf/cav/BeutnerF22} use an observation mechanism and Gutsfeld~et~al. \cite{DBLP:journals/pacmpl/GutsfeldMO24} use a mumbling mechanism to model asynchronous progress.
+Bonakdarpour~et~al.~\cite{Bonakdarpour2020} and Baumeister~et~al.~\cite{DBLP:conf/cav/BaumeisterCBFS21} take a different approach and use quantification over so-called \textit{trajectories} which determine the asynchronous interleaving of traces.
+These trajectories are similar to our \tefs, but they are not studied in the context of team semantics or AABA, and no specific analysis of their properties is presented.
+As we show, variants of our logics can express properties such as synchronicity or fairness for \tefs, and there is no way in sight to do this in the logic of Baumeister~et~al.~\cite{DBLP:conf/cav/BaumeisterCBFS21}.
+There are two systematic studies on the expressive power of hyperlogics \cite{CoenenFHH19,DBLP:conf/concur/BozzelliPS22}.
+While Coenen~et~al.~\cite{CoenenFHH19} mainly compare synchronous hyperlogics, Bozzelli~et~al.~\cite{DBLP:conf/concur/BozzelliPS22} focus on asynchronous hyperlogics and compare some of the logics mentioned above.
+However, none of the logics they compare employ team semantics.